BurlapTV/Chat-Commands/README.md

 ## BARAPPUKOIN

 It's my hot new crypto.
+You earn this by being active in chat, watching the stream and through donating bits.

 Command | Explanation | Example
 ------- | ------------| ------------------